 Address: Rua da Estação (Zoo da Maia)

 Armazém do Caffè

-We stopped here for an afternoon break of tea and scones but were too full from the previous lunch to feel like having food again (see, this is why a Ecocaminho and a Parque do Avioso exist).
+We stopped here for an afternoon break of tea and scones but were too full from the last lunch to feel like having food again.
+See, this is why an Ecocaminho and a Parque do Avioso exist.